jinqiy/jinqiy.github.com/_posts/2014-04-30-home-lan-sync---the-new-way-of-share-photos.md

 ## CONTACT

- - Reporting Bugs -
+- Reporting Bugs

-   If you find a bug, please send me an email, with the subject "HomeLanSync BUG", to
+If you find a bug, please send me an email, with the subject "HomeLanSync BUG", to [bug collector](mailto:jasen.yin@gmail.com)
-      jasen.yin@gmail.com
 Please describe the problem VERBOSELY.

- - Contacting the Creator -
+ - Contacting the Creator

-   I can be reached at jasen.yin@gmail.com
+I can be reached at [creator](mailto:jasen.yin@gmail.com)